redwoodjs/redwood/CONTRIBUTING.md

 > **Example:**
 > ```terminal
 > cd redwood/
-> yarn run build:test-project ~/my-repos/redwood-project --typescript --link
+> yarn run build:test-project ~/my-repos/redwood-project --javascript --link
 > ```

 Unless you've already got a project with a lot of functionality, it'd take quite some effort to add all of this yourself.
 Moreover, testing your changes in a project that has a lot of functionality will increase your confidence in the changes you're making.